Social Innovation Forum 2026

 | 11:45 - 13:30 |

-Parallel Activities: Breakout session 4: Looking Ahead – Future Priorities for Transnational Cooperation on Social Innovation in the Next MFF
+Parallel Activities: Breakout session 4: Stronger Together!
+The Future of Transnational Cooperation in the Next MFF

 |